Review: Mercia EIS Fund

 The technology is also capable of working with drugs that have failed clinical trials because of their unsuitability for oral consumption.

-Note that this is an example of an existing holding only; the Mercia Growth Fund 8 portfolio will hold different companies.
+Note that this is an example of an existing holding only; the latest tranche of the Mercia EIS Fund will hold different companies.

-There have been a number of failures in the Mercia Growth Funds, as is to be expected.
+There have been a number of failures in previous Mercia EIS Funds, as is to be expected.

-All but one received only SEIS investment.
-One example is DM Portal which received £150,000 investment from Mercia Growth Fund 1 (SEIS) and Mercia Growth Fund 2 (SEIS) in 2014.
+All but four received only SEIS investment.
+One example is DMPortal which received £150,000 investment from Mercia Growth Fund 1 (SEIS) and Mercia Growth Fund 2 (SEIS) in 2014.
 The company provided a SaaS (Software as a Service) platform for vehicle dealerships and transporters by offering an online logistics and auction solution.

 The online portal was set up to rival traditional auction houses, where dealers could sell used and ex-lease vehicles without the need for physical transportation.
 DMPortal also hosted a car movement module, providing an opportunity for transporters to gain business and reach full capacity for inbound and outbound journeys, whilst offering an efficient alternative for dealerships delivering and collecting vehicles.